oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     - For each sensitive column, you can view its schema name, table name, column name, sensitive type, parent column, data type, sample data (if you chose to retrieve sample data and if it exists), confidence level, estimated row count, and audit records.
     - Review the sample data to get an idea of what it looks like.
-    - If a sensitive column was discovered because it has a relationship to another sensitive column as defined in the database's data dictionary, the other sensitive column is displayed in the **Parent column**.
+    - If a sensitive column was discovered because it has a relationship to another sensitive column as defined in the database's data dictionary, the other sensitive column is displayed in the column named **Parent column**.
 For example, `EMPLOYEE_ID` in the `EMP_EXTENDED` table has a relationship to `EMPLOYEE_ID` in the `EMPLOYEES` table.

     ![Sensitive Data Model Sensitive Columns tab](images/sensitive-data-model-sensitive-columns-tab.png "Sensitive Data Model Sensitive Columns tab")